frc1444/robot2020/README.md

 If you are brave, you can change [MyRobotCreator.kt](gdx/src/main/java/com/first1444/frc/robot2020/gdx/MyRobotCreator.kt) to pass different values to
 [Robot.java](core/src/main/java/com/first1444/frc/robot2020/Robot.java) for the simulation.
 It does, however, use Kotlin.

+# TODO
+* Make trim work in any mode